clay/clay-log/README.md

 ## Pretty Printing

-Pretty printing is controlled by an environment variable.
-By setting `process.env.CLAY_LOG_PRETTY` the logs will be printed in human readable form.
+If you don't pass in a `pretty` property, pretty printing will controlled by the `CLAY_LOG_PRETTY` environment variable.
+The logs will be printed in human readable form.
 Otherwise they will be regular PinoJS JSON strings.